Rep. Keith Self Town Hall: Medicaid Cuts, Gun Control Pushback, and 2026 Re-Election Announcement

 For coverage of the “No Kings” protest that took place just miles away, click here to read the full article

-One thought on “Rep. Keith Self Town Hall: Medicaid Cuts, Gun Control Pushback, and 2026 Re-Election Announcement
+8 thoughts on “Rep. Keith Self Town Hall: Medicaid Cuts, Gun Control Pushback, and 2026 Re-Election Announcement

 1. What’s more, Keith Self was in full shit-eating grin mode when the same female supporter attempted to thank him for his military service and inadvertently referred to him as a “Marine”.